The Productivity Method Planner: An Honest Review

 What is The Productivity Method Planner?

-The Productivity Method Planner is an undated daily and weekly planner published by Grace Beverley through Bluebird/Pan Macmillan UK.
-It's structured around Beverley's Productivity Method framework, which focuses on priority-based task management and daily execution.
-It includes daily spreads with scheduling and task sections, weekly planning pages, and guided content explaining the method.
+The Productivity Method Planner is an undated daily and weekly planner published by Grace Beverley through Bluebird/Pan Macmillan UK, also sold directly via productivitymethod.com.
+It's structured around the Productivity Method framework, which sorts tasks into Quick Ticks (under five minutes), Tasks (five to thirty minutes), and Projects (over thirty minutes), alongside a space for non-negotiables and weekly and monthly planning pages.

 Is the Productivity Method Planner worth it?